 Decrement statement.

-$v$ must have type int
+$v$ must be an assignable expression and must have type int

 .
 Decrements $v$.